-The Council is a 90% shareholder in Breckland Bridge Ltd and the Land Group (Breckland) Ltd are the remaining 10% shareholder.
-Whilst Breckland Council is the majority shareholder currently, the decisions of the company are made equally (50/50) by each shareholder and therefore joint control of the company exists as a unanimous decision by the two shareholders is required.
-There is an option in the shareholder agreement for the 90/10 shareholding to move to 50/50 at a future date if agreed by all parties.
+Prior to August 2020, the Council was a 90% shareholder in Breckland Bridge and The Land Group were the remaining 10% shareholder.
+Whilst Breckland Council was the majority shareholder, the decisions of the company were made equally (50/50) by each shareholder.
+At the end of the initial business plan period the shareholders agreed to move to the planned 50/50 shareholding and this took effect from August 2020, the decisions of the company are still made on the equal 50/50 basis and therefore joint control of the company still exists as a unanimous decision between the two shareholders is required.
+As a result of the change in shareholding, the group CIES includes an adjusting line to reflect the new shareholding.

-Breckland Bridge Ltd is the parent company and consolidated into their accounts are various subsidiary companies all owned 100% by Breckland Bridge Ltd. As at 31 March 2020 these subsidiaries were; Breckland Homes (Mileham) Ltd and Breckland Homes (Attleborough) Ltd.
+Breckland Bridge is the parent company and consolidated into their accounts are various subsidiary companies all owned 100% by Breckland Bridge Ltd. As at 31 March 2021 these subsidiaries were; Breckland Homes (Mileham) Ltd, Breckland Homes (Attleborough) Ltd.